rp1-root-dir¶

 Description¶

-The rp1-root-dir agent tool resolves the path to the .rp1/ directory, handling the case where the agent is running inside a git worktree.
-This ensures that commands like build-fast can access the shared knowledge base from the main repository even when executing in an isolated worktree.
+The rp1-root-dir agent tool resolves the path to the .rp1/ directory, handling the case where the agent is running inside a linked git worktree.
+This ensures that agents can access the shared knowledge base from the main repository even when operating from a worktree checkout.
+This tool performs read-only detection only; rp1 does not create or manage git worktrees.

 Output¶